 Also, demand for last-mile delivery is expected to surge; some industry forecasts estimate major growth in parcel volumes by 2030, driven by rising e-commerce and urbanization.

-What makes last-mile delivery so difficult in cities?
-A handful of predictable headaches: congestion, complicated building access, narrow streets, parking limits, unpredictable customer availability, and strict sustainability rules.
+Why is last-mile delivery so challenging in cities?
+It comes down to a few common problems: congestion, complicated building access, narrow streets, parking limits, unpredictable customer availability, and strict sustainability rules.
 All of these create variability, and variability is expensive.

 AI doesn’t replace delivery know-how; it amplifies it.
-Here are high-impact, realistic ways AI helps.
+Here are some realistic ways AI helps:

-Rather than saying “we’ll deliver today,” AI predicts a narrow time window by combining driver location, route sequencing, and stop-level historical performance.
-Narrow windows increase successful first-time deliveries and raise customer satisfaction.
+Rather than saying “we’ll deliver today,” AI predicts a specific delivery time by combining driver location, route sequencing, and stop-level historical performance.
+These precise time slots increase the chance of first-time deliveries and leave customers satisfied.

 Predictive models forecast order volumes at a hyper-local level.
 That lets companies stock micro-fulfillment centers and pop-up inventories near clusters of demand, slashing the miles needed for final delivery.